Lapo9/AutocorrelationCUDA/readme.md

 **Supervisor:** Gianpaolo Cugola

-## Objectives
-_The goal of the project was to write a software algorithm to calculate the autocorrelation function extremely efficiently._

-### Background
+## Background
 [Fluorescence correlation spectroscopy (FSC)][1] is a technique used by scientists to study the behavior of biomolecules.
 The main advantage of this kind of analysis is to be able to monitor the experiment in real-time.
 The main disadvantage is the same.
 Indeed, in order to collect and process data as the experiment goes on, using highly specialized hardware components is mandatory.
 This significantly raises the costs to conduct the experiments, denying to many non-commercial scientific hubs the possibility to contribute to scientific progress, and to form new professionals.

 The progress in commercial hardware that took place during the last decade, led many software developers and scientists to start thinking about a different solution: implement the well known compute-intense algorithms, which used to run on dedicated hardware, as software.
 This not only allowed a faster distribution of the new iterations of the tools involved in scientific analysis, but also did cut down the costs to perform the experiments.
 First and foremost, a commercial piece of hardware is way cheaper than a custom ASIC or FPGA.
 Second, a CPU or GPU is less specialized than an integrated circuit, and it can be used for a wide range of studies.

 In particular, GPUs played the most important role in the regard of the transition from high-cost highly specialized hardware to low-cost generic software.
 Indeed GPUs are highly parallel pieces of hardware, so it is possible to analyze huge amount of data concurrently, ensuring high throughput, which is key in several scientific experiments, such as FSC.

-On the other hand GPU programming is not straight forward as CPU programming, and, until recent, it wasn't open to everyone.
+On the other hand GPU programming is not as straight forward as CPU programming, and, until recent, it wasn't open to everyone.
 The main pitfall of GPU programming lies in the same concept that makes GPUs suitable for scientific purposes: parallelism.
 The great number of cores a GPU exposes, makes most of the common programming paradigms amiss, and forces the developer to think differently.
 Memory layout and management becomes a key aspect, and the flow of the code must be optimized to avoid divergent execution (namely, avoid if(s)).
 These aspects will be analyzed soon.

-### The experiment
+## The experiment
 The set-up for a FSC experiment includes these components:
 * A matrix of photosensors.
 In our case we assumed a square matrix of 2^n photosensors.
 * A server, where to analyze data provided by the matrix.